benmayersohn/monster-scraping/README.md

 ## Installation

-To install the requirements for `phyre`, use
+To install the requirements for the scraper, use

 ```bash
 pip install -r requirements.txt